16 Horsepower: Band history

 Norlander departed in 1998 and was replaced by Steve Taylor, the band's guitar technician, who had already been performing on a handful of songs on the bands European tour in 1996.

-Spending two years touring and writing new material, 16 Horsepower's third full-length album Secret South was not recorded and released until 2000.
+Spending two years touring and writing new material, 16 Horsepower's third full-length album, Secret South, was not recorded and released until 2000.
 The album marked a distinct change in sound and tone from earlier releases as the up-tempo rock influences had all but vanished completely and left room for a more melodic folk-inspired sound.
-The band toured in Europe in 2000 with the new album, and rumours of a break-up began to circulate shortly after.
-This rumour was further fueled by the fact that the band members had begun to focus on solo and side-projects.
+The band toured in Europe in 2000 with the new album, and rumours of a break-up circulated shortly after.
+This rumour was further fueled by the fact that the band members had begun to focus on solo and side projects.
 Humbert had released his solo-debut with his project Lilium the previous year and Edwards had begun recording and performing live with his new project Woven Hand.

 16 Horsepower, short of Steve Taylor, returned in 2002 with Folklore.
 As hinted by the title, this fourth studio album took the band further into traditional folk territory and featured only four original 16 Horsepower compositions.
 While the band went on several tours in support of the album, their creative output was focused on Woven Hand and Lilium, Tola having also joined the latter.
-Olden, a compilation of previously unreleased versions of early material was released in 2003.
+Olden, a compilation of previously unreleased versions of early material, was released in 2003.
 This release was supported by a tour in early 2004, including their first US dates in three years, featuring a set split between early material and Folklore-era songs.
 In April 2005 the band announced their official break-up, as a result of personal, political and spiritual differences as well as finding the constant touring incompatible with their daily lives.

-Alternative Tentacles, a San Francisco-based record label run by former Dead Kennedys frontman Jello Biafra absorbed American distribution of the band's latter records shortly before their breakup.
-Since the band's demise, the label has released two DVD-format retrospectives, and in 2008 released a two-CD set Live March 2001.
+Alternative Tentacles, a San Francisco-based record label run by former Dead Kennedys frontman Jello Biafra, absorbed American distribution of the band's latter records shortly before their breakup.
+Since the band's demise, the label has released two DVD retrospectives, and in 2008 released two-CD set Live March 2001.
 Humbert joined Woven Hand in 2007.